 Multiple devices through the use of lists of devices

-A group that designates as list of devices using the groupId.
+A group that designates as list of devices using the groupId

 AEs have option to request management operations to be performed based on a schedule.

 AEs have the option to request that responses to requests be delivered synchronous (the request is held until all responses are received) or asynchronously (Reports of the operation are transmitted to the AE when an operation has completed) to the request submission.
 For asynchronous requests, reports are transmitted based on a report policy configured as part of the original request.